kitschpatrol/docker-gitbox/README.md

 **Authentication:**

 The authentication method and interaction with git and gitlist is still a work in progress.
 This would *not* be considered a secure system at this point.
 That being said, some authentication is in place through modification to the nginx htpasswd file.
 This authentication only applies to read and write access via the git smart-http protocol.
+Git-daemon is readonly regardless of this setup.

-    #clear (-c) password file and create (-b) initial creds
+*Clear (-c) password file and create (-b) initial creds*

     docker exec gitbox htpasswd -cb /etc/nginx/htpasswd <user> <pass>

-    #add (-b) additional users to existing password file
+*Add (-b) additional users to existing password file*

     docker exec gitbox htpasswd -b /etc/nginx/htpasswd <user> <pass>

 News: